10ambear/10ambear/README.md

 ## Welcome to my profile
-I'm a Web2 penetration tester and cloud security engineer with a keen interest in all things security and development.
-Recently, I've been captivated by SUI Move and see it as the perfect platform to leave my mark.
-Currently, I'm actively hunting for bugs in the wild and collaborating with a friend to learn by building; we're also constructing a DEX on SUI.
-Additionally, I contribute to auditing ETH protocols through the Protector Guild.
-Feel free to reach out if you need assistance—I'm always eager to uncover bugs, especially if there are snacks involved... 🍿
+I'm a Web2 penetration tester and cloud security engineer.